 Know Before You Go

-As of august 2021 the place is under construction/repairs and is mostly closed.
-They are looking for donations of large rocks that you can leave out front (there’s a sign).
-You can still see the outside but remember it’s a private residence so don’t enter the grounds unless the sign says it’s open.
+Outside of the tours, you can see the outside but remember it’s a private residence so don’t enter the grounds unless the sign says it’s open.